JRay87/JRay87.github.io-reading-notes-/README.md

 Click [here](Mrkdwnnotes.md) to see what I've learned about Markdown and how it can shape the sites we use.

 Click [here](CodersComp.md) to read about the most important tools in the coder's arsenal.

+Click [here](GitRepositories.md) to learn some info on Git, Repositories, and how they work.